Saudi Cup Preview, Tips, Runners & Trends

 3. Mishriff (1:49.59) in 2021

 Looking at the future form, is the winner worth following next time out?
-From the past 6 if you had followed the winner of the Saudi Cup next time out then you would have backed a total of 2 winners.
-Backing all 5 runners who have been out since to win at SP next time out, would have returned an LSP of +1.50.
-Why not head over to the racing predictions for tips on other races today?
+Over the past 6 renewals, if you had followed the winner of the Saudi Cup next time out, then you would have backed a total of 2 winners.
+Backing all 6 runners who have been out since their win at SP next time out would have returned an LSP of +0.50.
+Remember to bookmark the racing tips page to access the OLBG racing picks easily daily.

 What the expert says...